Did General Ziaul Haq know his end was near?

 I belong to a religious family.
 My late father, Muhammad Abdullah, a religious scholar and a fiery fighter against forces of oppression, would take part in every struggle.

-He did that against the British in 1940, where he was jailed in solitary confinement and had to go on a hunger strike to near-death position to get his release.
+He did that against the British in 1940s, where he was jailed in solitary confinement and had to go on a hunger strike to near-death position which later led to his release.

 This time it was against Bhutto.
 He, like everyone else in this country, was fed that it was a battle between Islamic forces led by pious Mufti Mahmood of PNA and a secular, wine-drinking Bhutto.